Deep Dive: Technology features of the Bremer Battery Project

 Location

 The location for the Bremer Battery project will enable it to connect to an existing 275kV Powerlink transmission line that runs from Toowoomba to Brisbane, ensuring efficient energy transmission and distribution.
-This integration will mean that the Bremer Battery will help stabilise the grid and ensuring that stored energy can be dispatched to areas with high demand such as Ipswich, Brisbane and the Gold Coast (3M+ people).
+This integration will mean that the Bremer Battery will help stabilise the grid and ensuring that stored energy can be dispatched to areas with high demand such as Ipswich, Brisbane and the Gold Coast (over three million people).

-Community and Environmental Benefits
+Community Benefits